cmu-sei/crucible/docs/gallery/index.md

 #### Details
 *Hotspot 5:*

-Provides additional details than those provided in the Gallery Wall Dashboard.
+Provides additional details than those provided in the Gallery Wall.
 All articles related to the event will be filtered and shown to provide more information.

 #### Team Selection
 *Hotspot 6:*